mauriciovigolo/keycloak-angular/docs/README.md

 Besides configuring the keycloak lib in your application it is also necessary to setup the access - scope for the **account** client.

-In this documentation we assume that you already installed and configured your Keycloak instance, as well created the client app.
+In this documentation we suppose that you already installed and configured your Keycloak instance, as well created the client app.

-**Hint:** If you need to create an environment for testing purposes, try out the [Keycloak demo](http://www.keycloak.org/downloads.html) or the official [keycloak docker image](https://hub.docker.com/r/jboss/keycloak/).
+**Hint:** If you need to create an environment for testing purposes, try out the [Keycloak demo](http://www.keycloak.org/downloads.html).

 #### Client configuration